Firdaous02/printf/README.md

-This is the repository for group project
+This repository is for the printf group project